This blog post was originally posted on February 19, 2016, and was updated on February 8, 2018

 Want to take a virtual tour through some of our favorite tapas bars in Seville?
 Our local expert, Jaimie, shows you three of his top spots, covering modern and traditional, in this great video!

 Seville’s tapas scene is one of the best in Spain for good reason.
-Come explore it like a born-and-bred sevillano when you join our Tapas Like a Local: Triana Neighborhood Tapas Tour.
-You’ll discover the secrets of an authentic tapeo as you eat your way around Seville’s most emblematic neighborhood, all with the help of a local foodie guide who’s as passionate about Seville and its cuisine as they come.
+Come explore it like a born-and-bred sevillano when you join our Evening Tapas & Wine Tasting Tour.
+You’ll discover the secrets of an authentic tapeo as you eat your way around one of Seville’s most emblematic areas, all with the help of a local foodie guide who’s as passionate about Seville and its cuisine as they come.
 We hope you’re hungry!